 The better option for healthcare software development is hiring a team with a proven track record in building complex apps and comprehensive competencies.
 For example, the hiring process at Surf is organized in close collaboration between the recruitment and technical teams, which allows us to consider all aspects when picking talent for our team.
 Hard skills are always a priority when it comes to hiring app developers, nevertheless, Surf avoids hiring even excellent engineers who lack soft skills, because eventually it can significantly hurt communication and development processes.

-If you plan to handle the entire development process of a healthcare app to a development team, it is important to choose the one that has not only skilled engineers for coding app components but other specialists essential at all other stages as well.
+If you plan to handle the entire development process of a healthcare app to a development team, it is important to choose the one that has not only skilled engineers for coding app components but other specialists essential at all other prods as well.
 In its team, Surf has:

 - Experienced business analysts for initial concept development, market studies, and refining all aspects that determine the app’s future success.